This content has been automatically translated from Ukrainian.

 In the first case, the person is simply talking about themselves.

-This difference is the key.
+This difference is key.

 Why the label "pick me" can also be unfair